Northeast Florida Regional Science and Engineering Fair

 Writing the Abstract

 After finishing research and experimentation, you will write a (maximum) 250-word abstract.
-It will summarize your project that let the reader know what you did, why you did it, the most important results and your interpretation of those results.
-It helps the reader pre-judge your project and decide whether you've done something exciting and interesting.
+It will summarize your project that lets the reader know what you did, why you did it, the most important results and your interpretation of those results.
+It helps the reader evaluate your project and decide whether you've done something exciting and interesting.

 An abstract should include one or two VERY BRIEF sentences about each of the following: